 Since its beginning as MCTS and now as CBTS, a board of directors has governed the seminary in cooperation with the host church.
 This board was composed of confessional Reformed Baptist pastors carefully selected for their godly vision, pastoral experience, and representative breadth.
-Our board currently includes pastors Fred Malone, John Miller, Ronald Miller, Jim Savastio, Mike Waters, Ben Carlson, Tom Hicks, John Divito, Chris Sheffield, Jon Hueni, and Jorge Rodriguez Vega as well as one deacon, Mike Spickard.
+Our board currently includes pastors Fred Malone, John Miller, Ronald Miller, Jim Savastio, Mike Waters, Ben Carlson, Tom Hicks, John Divito, Chris Sheffield, Jon Hueni, and Jorge Rodriguez Vega as well as one deacon, Daniel Wolford.
 It has given invaluable wisdom and guidance to the seminary over the years.

 As our institution continued to develop, the Board determined that it was time for a name change which would more clearly identify who we are.
 Thus, in 2014 our name was changed to Covenant Baptist Theological Seminary.
 This name makes clear that we are an institution dedicated to the preparation of men for the Christian ministry in the Reformed and Baptist theological tradition.
 At about the same time Dr. Waldron became the dean of the seminary while continuing in his role as the resident professor of Systematic Theology.
 He also gladly serves as a pastor of the Grace Reformed Baptist Church of Owensboro.
+Vice President John Miller took over as Academic Dean in 2023.